 There is one subtle aspect of Theorem~\ref{thm:main_ncc}: it does \textbf{not} say that any isolated, coarsely complete, and $\Lambda$-invariant family of simplices satisfies part (2).
 In fact, it is possible to construct an example of a naive convex compact triple $(\Omega, \Cc, \Lambda)$ and a family $\Sc$ of maximal properly embedded simplices where $\Sc$ is isolated, coarsely complete, and $\Lambda$-invariant, but $(\Cc, H_\Omega)$ is \textbf{not} relatively hyperbolic with respect to $\Sc$ (see Section~\ref{sec:ncc_examples} for details).
 This motivates the following definition.

 \begin{definition} Suppose $(\Omega, \Cc, \Lambda)$ is a naive convex co-compact triple.
-A family $\Sc$ of maximal properly embedded simplices in $\Cc$ is called \emph{strongly isolated} if for every $r>0$, there exists $D(r)>0$ such that: if $S_1, S_2 \in \Sc$ are distinct, then
+A family $\Sc$ of maximal properly embedded simplices in $\Cc$ of dimension at least two is called \emph{strongly isolated} if for every $r>0$, there exists $D(r)>0$ such that: if $S_1, S_2 \in \Sc$ are distinct, then

 \end{definition}

 \begin{remark} This definition is motivated by Hruska-Kleiner's notion of isolated flats in the second sense for $\CAT(0)$ spaces~\cite[pg.
 1505]{HK2005} (see Section \ref{sec:motivation-cat-0}). \end{remark}